Short answer: not really.

 Contexts can be the makers or the breakers of a process, and taking them into account can make the difference between a process we use because we need to and a process we love to use.

-Always take into account the possible contexts the user might be in or even better, the uncertainty of the context, even of being one you might not have though.
+Always take into account the possible contexts the user might be in or even better, the uncertainty of the context, even one you might not have though of.

 When customers and users engage with a service/product, they’re looking to engage with interesting content, in the case of informational processes, and in their own content to be easily and effectively manipulated to achieve their goals while being guided by very succinct, effective and compelling copywriting and labeling, in the case of procedural processes and services.